 - Add all other ingredients with the bay leaves on top so they're easier to remove at the end.

-- Set to low heat for 8 hours or high for 6 hours.
+- Set to low heat for 6-8 hours (or until beef is fork tender) or high for 6 hours.

 - Remove bay leaves.
 Shred beef with two forks.
 Serve over noodles.